-Many banks and financial service providers are innovating, optimizing customer experience, digitizing and digitally transforming to adapt and, ideally, differentiate themselves in a hyper-connected market reality.
+Many banks and financial service providers are innovating, optimizing customer experience, digitizing and digitally transforming to adapt and, ideally, differentiate themselves in a hyper-connected market reality, further challenged by Fintech players.
 The battle for the consumer is on in retail banking (a.k.a. consumer banking) while the increasingly competitive and disruptive hyper-connected ‘digital’ information age in which it occurs, poses numerous challenges and requires various shifts.

 Innovation, transformation, digitization and automation to respond to changing consumer demands, tackle the arrival of new market players, adhere to altering regulations and build a stable foundation for today and tomorrow isn’t enough though.